NCAR/lrose-projects-precip/docs/running_precip_displays.md

-# Running the CIDD and Jazz displays for RELAMPAGO
+# Running the CIDD and Jazz displays for PRECIP

 ## Introduction

-The NCAR-based data for relampago resides on a server at EOL in Boulder.
+The NCAR-based data for the PRECIP displays resides on a server at EOL in Boulder.

 You can access that data for display purposes, using either CIDD or Jazz.